 I bought the TS 10 x 60 LE Porro binoculars in October 2017 (at Teleskop-Spezialisten), because, after the good experiences in September 2017 with a dark night sky in France, I wanted to explore whether a night glass can show even more objects than the Leica binoculars already do.
 After about a year of experience with these binoculars, I can state that the image has much more contrast than that of the Trinovid and that I can also see more faint stars with it.
 Regarding the pure recognizability of deep sky objects, however, there does not seem to be a big difference between the two binoculars.
 I can find most of the sky objects with both of them, but they typically appear more beautiful in TS binoculars.
 All in all I do not regret the purchase of the TS binoculars, and I am quite happy with them!

 Of course, the TS binoculars are much heavier than the Leica Trinovid (though not as heavy as stated in the specifications).
 Due to the higher weight, I can keep it more steady than the Trinovid, but on the other hand, my arms also get tired much faster ...

 Sometimes, I have problems with setting the glass correctly, especially setting the angle, and from time to time also with focusing.
 But these problems may be related to my eyes.
-The Trinovid is certainly less problematic here for me.
+The Trinovid is certainly less problematic for me.

 In daylight, the TS binoculars exhibit magenta and cyan color fringes at dark edges (for example, if you view dark branches or a crow against the bright sky), which are more or less disturbing.
 At night, color fringes are unnoticeable and therefore not disturbing when I observe stars and DSOs.
-When observing the moon, I find some color fringes (depending on the moon's brightness), but the fringes are not disturbing.
+When observing the moon, I find some color fringes (depending on the moon's brightness), but the fringes are not disturbing for me.